Joint Multi-Leaf Segmentation, Alignment and Tracking from Fluorescence Plant Videos: Experiments and Results

 \subsection{Dataset and Templates}

-To study the photosynthetic efficiency under different light conditions during $5$ days, our dataset includes $41$ videos, each captured from one unique Arabidopsis plant by a fluorescence camera.
+Our dataset includes $41$ \textit{Arabidopsis Thaliana} videos taken in a $5$-day period, which is sufficient to model the plant growth~\cite{tessmer2013functional}.
 Each video has $389$ frames, with the image resolution ranging from $40\times 40$ to $100\times 100$.
-For each video, we label the two tips of all visible leaves in $5$ frames, each being the middle frame of one day.
-In total we label $N^b=1525$ leaves.
-The collection of all labeled tips is denoted as ${\mathbb{T}}$.
+For each video, we label the two tips of all visible leaves and segmentation masks of $5$ frames, each being the middle frame of a day.
+In total we labeled $N^b=1,807$ leaves.
+We select $10$ videos to form the training set for template generation and parameter tuning.
+The remaining $31$ videos are used for testing.
+The collection of all labeled tips and segmentation masks are denoted as ${\mathbb{T}}$ and ${\mathbb{B}}$.

-To generate leaf templates, we select $10$ leaves with representative shapes and label the two tips for each leaf.
-As in Fig.~\ref{fig:template}, the basic leaf templates are manually rotate to be vertical.
+To generate leaf templates, we select $10$ leaves with representative shapes and label the two tips for each leaf, as in Figure~\ref{fig:template}.
 We select $12$ scales for each leaf shape to guarantee the scaled templates can cover all possible leaf sizes in the dataset.
 For each scaled leaf template, we rotate it every $15^{\circ}$ in the $360^{\circ}$ space.
-Thus, the total number of leaf templates is $N=SHR=2880$ with $S=10, H=12, R=24$~\footnote{The dataset, label and templates used in this paper are publicly available at \url{http://www.cse.msu.edu/~liuxm/plant}.}.
+Finally, the total number of leaf templates is $N=SHR=2,880$ with $S=10, H=12, R=24$~\footnote{The dataset, labels, and templates are publicly available at: \url{http://cvlab.cse.msu.edu/project-plant-vision.html}.}.